Rinamika/cecutient/README.md

 </div>
 ```

+Panel in loaded in `container` that you specified.

 By default, here are three color schemes: white, black and blue.
 You can specify your owns by adding links to panel and css in `cecutient.css`, or modify existing.

 ###Options